-Loren has published two photography books: “Pope John Paul II: An American Celebration” which documented the papal visit to New York, New Jersey and Baltimore and “Branson Backstage” which looks at the phenomenon of 35 live music theaters in Branson, Missouri.
+Loren has published three photography books.
+His newest is "Vermont Barns & Covered Bridges" which is available here on the website.
+Loren also published “Pope John Paul II: An American Celebration” which documented the papal U.S. visit and “Branson Backstage” which looks at the phenomenon of 35 live music theaters in Branson, Missouri.

 Crawling through the woods, donning waders in swamps and searching out what’s good is what keeps Loren excited.
 While he has traveled to 50 states and 18 countries, Loren loves to seek out the beauty that surrounds him locally.

 Loren displays his work at his gallery in Woodstock, VT and at select juried art festivals.
 He teaches workshops locally, around the United States and at great destinations around the world including Iceland, Chile, Cuba, Namibia, France, Italy and Guatemala.

 Loren started working in newspapers in 1978 as a staff photographer and worked for seven newspapers in Indiana, Ohio and New Jersey, plus USA Today as a photographer, photo editor and graphics editor.
 He was Managing Editor/Digital for two N.J.
 Gannett newspapers, the Home News Tribune and Courier News and oversaw the combined website.